-*- coding: utf-8 -*-

 score: float

-prepared_result: List[Tuple[RecordID, float]] = []
+prepared_result: list[tuple[RecordID, float]] = []

-for (a, b), score in result: # type: ignore
+for (a, b), score in result:

 prepared_result.append((b, score))